DestinE-Climate-DT/AQUA/conda-recipe/README.md

 ```

-## How to create the aqua enviroment base on builded package?
+## How to create the aqua environment base on the built package?
 ```
 conda create -n aqua_env --use-local aqua  # will pull in deps
 ```